freesewing/freesewing/packages/plugin-theme/README.md

 ## Example

-This theme implements the following classes:
+This plugin adds the following CSS classes to your SVG file:

 ![Example of the style provided by this theme](https://github.com/freesewing/plugin-theme/raw/master/img/example.png)

+In addition, it adds the `notch` snippet to your SVG file's defs section.

 ## Install